Bridging the SDG awareness gap

 Show how they work in practice

 The diagnosis is the easy part; it’s the solution that can be difficult.
 No one could disagree with the first SDG, which aims to end poverty in all its forms everywhere.
-It’s very easy to commit to something, but actually taking steps to make that commitment is another thing entirely.
+It’s easy to commit to something, but taking steps to make that commitment is another thing entirely.

-It’s imperative that we as higher education institutions not only shout about the goals but actively demonstrate how they shape the decisions we make and in turn how each decision addresses one or more of the 17 goals.
+It’s imperative that we, as higher education institutions, not only shout about the goals but actively demonstrate how they shape the decisions we make and in turn how each decision addresses one or more of the 17 goals.

 One way of doing this is by making impactful research visible to a wider audience.
 This can offer up something tangible and gives us the opportunity to highlight something that is clearly making a difference in the world and to the lives of the general public.